Sonoma State University is on a 280-acre campus in the small town setting of Rohnert Park, California, not far from San Francisco.

 Sonoma State University offers late-night transportation or safety escorts for students.
 Dorms can only be accessed with secure key cards so that students can feel confident that they are safe in on-campus housing.

 Visiting colleges is one of the best ways to get a sense of the campus and student body.
 If you'd like to visit Sonoma State University, take U.S. Highway 101 to Rohnert Park, CA. If you need to fly, book your flight to Sonoma County airport.

 Want to visit but can't make the trip?
 Explore Sonoma State University's campus without leaving home by taking a virtual campus tour

-Join the conversation about about Sonoma State University in the College Confidential forums.
+See what others are saying about Sonoma State University in the College Confidential forums.

 Non-Resident / International Students

 Data Source: IPEDs and Peterson's Databases © 2022 Peterson's LLC All rights reserved

 Claim your page to customize your profile and connect with students!